Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration: Method

-Equations (\ref{state_update}–\ref{simple_covariance}) illustrate the key idea of KFs, which is to update the states in a way that minimizes the trace of the state covariance matrix after the update.
-However, it should be noted that these equations cannot be directly applied to systems with nonlinear measurement functions.
-The primary reason is that $P_{y,k}, S_k$, and $P_{xy,k}$ can only be calculated if the actual state and the distribution of the states are known.
-Since neither of these holds in practice, the actual values for these covariance matrices are also unknown.
-In fact, as we will show next, some over-simplifications regarding these matrices are the key factors that can make the conventional framework for nonlinear KFs overconfident and inaccurate.
+Equations \eqref{state_update}–\eqref{simple_covariance} summarize the key principle of KF: the state estimate is updated in such a way that the trace of the a posteriori error covariance is minimized.
+However, for systems with nonlinear measurement functions $h(\cdot)$, these expressions involve covariance terms $P_{k|k-1}$, $P_{z,k}$, $S_k$, and $P_{xz,k}$ that, in general, are defined as expectations with respect to the full distribution of the state and cannot be uniquely determined from the first two moments alone.
+Since nonlinear KFs propagate only the mean and covariance of the state, this information is generally insufficient to recover the true values of these matrices, so they must be approximated.
+In fact, as we will show next, inaccurate approximations regarding these matrices are the key factors that can make the conventional framework for nonlinear KFs overconfident and inaccurate.

+Before concluding this subsection, we note that the formulation above extends directly to non-additive noise.
+Specifically, if the process noise enters the dynamics as $x_k = f(x_{k-1}, u_{k-1}, w_{k-1})$, we can define the prediction-time augmented variable $\chi_{k-1} := [x_{k-1}^T \; w_{k-1}^T]^T$.
+Likewise, if the measurement noise is non-additive, $z_k = h(x_k, v_k)$, we can define the update-time augmented variable $\eta_k := [x_k^T \; v_k^T]^T$.
+Since the first two moments of these augmented variables are determined by the first two moments of $x_{k-1}$, $w_{k-1}$, and $v_k$, the same algorithmic machinery (e.g., linearization or sigma-point propagation) applies to $\chi_{k-1}$ and $\eta_k$ to approximate the first two moments of $x_k$ and $z_k$.
+Importantly, $w_{k-1}$ and $v_k$ are not treated as persistent states; they are i.i.d.\ zero-mean draws at each step and are included in the augmentation only to capture their nonlinear effect on the moments.